 Ryanair's primary marketing strategy is to emphasise its widely available low fares, route choice and great care.
 In doing so, Ryanair primarily advertises its services in national and regional media across Europe.
-In addition, Ryanair uses online advertising, email marketing and social media to drive awareness to potential customers.
-Social media gives Ryanair access to reach a weekly audience of over 50 million potential customers free of charge.
-Other marketing activities include cooperative advertising campaigns with other travel-related entities, including local tourist boards.
+In addition, Ryanair uses online advertising, email marketing and social media to drive awareness of Ryanair's flights and ancillary services to potential customers.
+Social media gives Ryanair access to reach a weekly audience of over 50 million potential customers.
+Other marketing activities include co-operative advertising campaigns with other travel-related entities, including local tourist boards.
 Ryanair also regularly contacts people who have registered in its database to inform them about promotions and special offers.